silvatek/trustedassertions/README.md

 In addition to these primary data types, there is also the `Reference` which is a combination of a target, a source and a reference type.
 References are identified from within assertions and stored separately as a form of index.

+For servers that will be creating new Entities or Assertions, it will also be necessary to store (or at least have access to) the private keys for the signing entities.

 ### Statement URI
 See https://github.com/hash-uri/hash-uri